MINI Clubman review - Reliability and Safety

 Four star Euro NCAP score lags behind best in class, but MINI owners report decent reliability

 The MINI Clubman scored a four-star safety rating when Euro NCAP tested it in 2015, which means it trails most of its main rivals.
-While the Clubman scored well for the protection it affords adult occupants (90 per cent), 68 per cent pedestrian protection and child occupant scores let it down slightly, and a 67 per cent score for safety tech isn't that great, either.
+While the Clubman scored well for the protection it affords adult occupants (90%), 68% pedestrian protection and child occupant scores let it down slightly, and a 67% score for safety tech isn't that great, either.

 The Clubman does benefit from BMW's excellent build quality, plus the materials used are all superb.
 Front and side airbags come as standard, as do curtain airbags which extend all the way back in the Clubman to account for its increased length.

-While the Clubman sells in too few numbers to appear in our Driver Power survey, the standard hatch has appeared in the past, but usually in a position no higher than the middle of the table. it's a similar story for MINI as a manufacturer, as it tends to place in the middle of the field.
-However, that's usually better than parent firm BMW in the same survey.
+While the Clubman sells in too few numbers to appear in our Driver Power survey, the standard hatch has appeared in the past, but usually in a position no higher than the middle of the table.
+MINI as a manufacturer didn't fare too well in the 2020 poll, finishing 26th out of 30 brands, although this was one place ahead of parent firm BMW.

 Owners rate their MINIs highly for their engines and gearboxes, while ride, handling and reliability also scored well, MINI owners had less positive things to say about the interior design and comfort on offer in their cars.